shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-crowdfund-tutorial.md

 - We'll need Rust Toolchain in this tutorial, install it from [HERE](https://www.rust-lang.org/tools/install).
 - We'll need Node.js in this tutorial, install it from [HERE](https://nodejs.org/en/download/).

-> If you already have good knowledge of Rust programming language.
-You can skip the `Introduction to Rust.` I would still recommend having a quick look at all the code blocks.
+> If you already have good knowledge of the Rust programming language, you can skip the `Introduction to Rust` section.
+I would still recommend having a quick look at all the code blocks.

----

 # Introduction to Rust
 Rust is a multi-paradigm, high-level, general-purpose programming language designed for performance and safety, especially safe concurrency.